jonthebeef/cursordone/tasks/implement-ai-operations.md

 - [ ] Error handling implemented

 ## Notes

 AI operations should be robust and handle edge cases gracefully.

+---

+## Guidelines

+- The fewer lines of code, the better
+- Proceed like a Senior Developer // 10x engineer
+- DO NOT STOP WORKING until task is complete
+- Start reasoning paragraphs with uncertainty, then build confidence through analysis